msdeibel/window_indicator/README.md

 Once the powerbank has been replace with regular rechargeable batteries the system can be sent to DeepSleep outside of the waking hours, saving additional battery power.

+# Where do we go
+The next step is to move the prog off the NodeMCU and onto an ESP12-F. I have already done that actually but the ESP is not yet soldered to anything or properly tested.

+Once this is done I'll try to get everything soldered together properly on a board with some sensible layout.

+In the far future I hope to extend the prog to cover all windows in the house which will need some multiplexing I guess, since the ESP does not have enough GPIOs to handle all of them by itself.
+That's gonna be fun :)